 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-October is coming, and with it comes a bunch of new horror movies — just in time for Halloween.
-(Including, yes, Halloween Ends, which will premiere in theaters and on Peacock on Oct.
-14).
+Yes, it's still hot outside, but October is just around the corner, and with it comes a bunch of new horror movies — just in time for Halloween.
 But, while there are tons of new and recent scares to be had, it’s always important to respect your elders.
 The Universal Classic Monsters — ghouls like Dracula, the Mummy, and Frankenstein’s Monster — are all carved into the Mount Rushmore of horror.
 And, as of Sept.
 15, most of the Universal Monster movies (released in the ‘30s, ‘40s, and a few in the ‘50s) are all streaming on Peacock.

 Since these movies are now easy to stream, we have to wonder: Which Universal Classic Monster is the King of the Monsters?
 (Apologies to Godzilla.)
 Since some monsters are undoubtedly more iconic than others — Dracula and Frankenstein have been adapted many times, making those monsters cultural pillars — we’ll be ranking each monster’s debut film.